-You’ve been toiling away in the studio and expanding your art network when, before you know it, you have interest from an art dealer or two who want to discuss representing your work.
+When you have an interest from an art dealer who has seen a show you’re, visited your studio or followed you on Instragram, want to discuss representing your work.
 Whether weighing an offer from a traditional brick and mortar gallery space, an online art gallery or an independent art dealer, there are specific considerations artists need to weigh.
 Beginning with finding an art dealer who operates with a fair commission (generally anything below 60 percent taken by the dealer for sales, with some flexibility) there are character traits and career milestones an art dealer should embody if they’re looking to pursue a professional relationship with an artist.

 Whether including your work in group exhibitions or discussing a more long-term arrangement, you should go into meetings with a potential art dealer fully prepared and with a firm understanding of what it is you’re seeking from a sales partner or independent art dealer.
 Along with using good judgment to find someone experienced and trusted by art collectors, your art dealer is a significant investment of your time and effort.
 Shift the focus from finding someone – anyone – to represent you, to instead focusing on finding the right art dealer that matches your work.
 This is perhaps the most significant relationship of your professional career, so a little bit of strategy goes a long way.